-In this tutorial, I am going to show you 3 effective ways to create excel table with row and column headers.
+In this tutorial, I am going to show you 3 effective ways to create an Excel table with row and column headers.
 Headers help to make tables more readable.
 They are also the means to apply any sorting and filtering to the dataset.
 Although there are quite a few methods to add headers to table, they all have slightly distinct functions.

 1. Create Table in Excel with Column Headers

 For this method, we will use a dataset of the marks of four students.
-Using the dataset we will create an excel table with row and column headers.
+Using the dataset we will create an Excel table with row and column headers.
 Note that the data that you want to set as the table header, should be on row 4.
-Let us go through the steps to create an excel table with row and column headers in this dataset.
+Let us go through the steps to create an Excel table with row and column headers in this dataset.

 - First, drag and select the whole dataset.

 - Likewise, you can click on cell B4 and press Ctrl+Shift+Down Arrow then Ctrl+Shift+Up Arrow as a shortcut.

 - After selecting the dataset, you should see the Quick Analysis option on the lower right.

 - Here, click on this option and go to the Tables tab.